Brought to you by Glenmark

 PREVENTION AND LIFESTYLE CHANGES

-Complete avoidance of allergic rhinitis triggers is not always possible, but can minimise the risk and severity of the allergic rhinitis.
+Although complete avoidance of hay fever triggers is not always possible, it can minimise the risk and severity of hay fever.
 2

-In many people, long-term treatment, prescribed by a doctor (often only during ‘allergy season’, i.e., before exposure to allergens) can minimise symptoms and the burden on quality of life.
+In many people, long-term treatment prescribed by a doctor (often only during ‘allergy season’, i.e., before exposure to allergens) can minimise symptoms and consequently the burden on quality of life.

 For more information, speak to your healthcare professional!